Personal Injury Limitation Periods

 The type of notice required and the limitation period vary depending on the circumstances of the injury as follows:-

-The majority of personal injury claims (slips and falls, assaults etc.) are brought under the Personal Injuries Proceedings Act.
+The majority of personal injury claims (slips and falls, assaults etc.) are under the Personal Injuries Proceedings Act.
 Under this Act, a Part 1 – Notice of Claim must be provided to the respondent within nine (9) months from when the action arose.
 However once a legal practice is instructed to act, the Part 1 – Notice of Claim must be provided by them within one (1) month.

 For claims relating to injuries at work notification must be given by way of an Application for Compensation under the Workcover Act, within six (6) months of the injury occurring.